tinaliutong/tinaliutong.github.io/docs/index.md

 		"Linking emotional processing and neural activity through layer-specific fMRI, MEG, and neurofeedback" Impact Score: 35
-		It's kind of a bummer that the impact score has actually worsened slightly, despite the inclusion of a new high-impact publication, the incorporation of new preliminary data, and the addition of a clinical co-mentor to address all the concerns from the previous round.
+		It's kind of a bummer that the impact score has actually worsened slightly, despite the inclusion of a new high-impact publication, the incorporation of new preliminary data,
+		and the addition of a clinical co-mentor to address the concerns from the previous round.
 		C'est la vie!

 2021		Initial Submission, NIMH Pathway to Independence Awards (K99/R00)